CiscoDevNet/intersight-powershell/docs/New-IntersightResourcepoolPool.md

 ```

 ### -ResourceType
-The type of the resource present in the pool, example &apos;server&apos; its combination of RackUnit and Blade.\n* `None` - The resource cannot consider for Resource Pool.\n* `Server` - Resource Pool holds the server kind of resources, example - RackServer, Blade.
+The type of the resource present in the pool, example &apos;server&apos; its combination of RackUnit and Blade.\n* `Server` - Resource Pool holds the server kind of resources, example - RackServer, Blade.\n* `None` - The resource cannot consider for Resource Pool.

 ```yaml
 Type: ResourcepoolPool.ResourceTypeEnum